Kition: Name

+The name of the city comes from the Phoenician 𐤊𐤕𐤉 (kty, pronounced Kitiya).
+This name was borrowed into Ancient Greek as Kítion (Κίτιον) and thence into Latin as Citium.

 History

-The city-kingdom was originally established in the 13th century BC by Greek (Achaean) settlers, after the Trojan war.

-Mycenaeans first settled in the area for the purpose of the exploitation of copper, but the settlement eventually faded two centuries later as a result of constant disarray and anxiety of the time.

-New cultural elements appearing between 1200 BC and 1000 BC (personal objects, pottery, new architectural forms and ideas) are indications of significant political changes after the arrival of the Achaeans, the first Greek colonists of Kition.
+During the Late Bronze Age, the area was settled by Mycenaean Greeks who exploited the local copper deposits.
+This settlement was destroyed around 1200 BC but was rebuilt soon after.

-Early in the 12th century BC the town was rebuilt on a larger scale; its mudbrick city wall was replaced by a cyclopean wall.
+The new town was rebuilt on a larger scale; its mudbrick city wall was replaced by a cyclopean wall.
 Around 1000 BC, the religious part of the city was abandoned, although life seems to have continued in other areas as indicated by finds in tombs.